k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 ## Task Architectural Widget

-TDM 9.0 redesigns of the task creation flow in order to simplify the task creation or edit and make it more intuitive.
+TDM 9.0 redesigns the task creation flow in order to simplify the task creation or edit and make it more intuitive.
 A **graphic architectural widget** guides the user on the task’s related component:

 - [Source](14a_task_source_component.md) – defines the data source of task’s entities and/or tables.
 The data source can be either a source environment or a synthetic data generation.

-- Subset – defines the entities’ subset or the tables’ filter.
+- [Subset](15_task_subset_component.md) – defines the entities’ subset or the tables’ filter.
 For example, select 50 customers that live in NY and have a Gold status.

-- TDM data store – this is Fabric that can be used as a staging DB to save the task’s entities and/or tables.
+- [Test data store](16_task_test_data_store_component.md) – this is Fabric that can be used as a staging DB to save the task’s entities and/or tables.

-- Target – defines the target environment for the task.
+- [Target](17_task_target_component.md) – defines the target environment for the task.
 It can be either a testing environment or AI training to create a training model for AI-based synthetic entities’ generation.

 **The task actions are set by components that are selected and set by the user**.
-The Test data store is set for all task actions.
+The **Test data store must be set for all tasks**.

 Examples:

-- The user wishes to extract entities from Production and save them in the TDM data store (Fabric) for a later use.
+- The user wishes to extract entities from Production and save them in the TDM data store (Fabric) for later use.
 The user needs to select the Source component: